 The prompt for A Darker Flame this month is ‘A story based in the town of Cool’.
 I will admit that this one didn’t come easy to me.
 I spent hours pondering possible ideas but none of them really inspired me to start writing.
 In the end I sat down with a blank screen and wrote “Once upon a time in the town of Cool….” and stared at it for a LONG time.
-Finally a discussion about what rhymes with cool took place and the result is this little fun piece.
+Finally a discussion about what rhymes with cool took place and the result is this dirty little poem/story.

 Once upon a time in the town of Cool there lived a young man by the name of Raùl